 Best Coastal Walks Near London

-Let’s get down to the shoreline and the list of the best coastal walks near London.
+Let’s get down to the shoreline and explore the best coastal walks near London.
 Don’t forget to bring your bathing suit!

 1 – Margate to Ramsgate

-Set your compass towards the enchanting East Coast of Kent for a scenic and leisurely stroll from Margate to Ramsgate, meandering through the charming town of Broadstairs.
-This path, also known as the Viking Trail, is a beautifully paved route that traces the dramatic chalk cliffs along the coastline.
-As you wander, you’ll encounter not one, but eleven beaches and bays.
-Far less crowded than the bustling Brighton shores, these hidden gems invite you to indulge in a refreshing dip as you journey between Margate and Ramsgate – the direction is yours to choose, though I recommend starting in Margate and concluding your walk in the picturesque seaside town of Ramsgate.
-Embrace the tranquillity, soak in the coastal views, and experience the perfect blend of walking and swimming on this unforgettable coastal adventure.
+Set your compass for the enchanting East Coast of Kent and enjoy a scenic, leisurely stroll from Margate to Ramsgate, passing through the charming town of Broadstairs.
+This path, known as the Viking Trail, is a beautifully paved route that traces the dramatic chalk cliffs along the coastline.
+You’ll encounter not one but eleven beaches and bays.
+Far less crowded than Brighton, these hidden gems invite you to indulge in a refreshing dip as you make your way between towns.

 Access the full hiking guide here